 The insider advice on this page is from Wendy’s Trusted Travel Expert for Fiji: Lynette Wilson of Destination World.

-Lynette has been traveling to Fiji for more than 35 years; six years ago, she moved there for good (which means she’ll cheerfully answer your phone calls at 3 a.m. her time!).
-As a resident, she knows how to add all sorts of local color to your trip, as well as which resorts, small-ship cruises, and private villas will best suit your wishes—and she loves to pair old-fashioned beachside R&R with scuba diving and snorkeling, river rafting, mountain biking, surfing, and other adventures.
+Lynette has been traveling to Fiji for more than 35 years.
+She even moved there ten years ago and now carries Fijian citizenship.
+As a resident, she knows how to add all sorts of local color to your trip, as well as which resorts, small-ship cruises, or private villas will best suit your wishes—and she loves to pair old-fashioned beachside R&R with scuba diving and snorkeling, river rafting, mountain biking, surfing, and other adventures.
 She also arranges trips to her native Australia, plus New Zealand, Papua New Guinea, and Tonga.
-Lynette was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat